 Redeeming the Time Eph 5:15-17 - Making the Most of Opportunities

 In a related article on Joel 2:25 entitled The Days the Locusts Ate, we examined God’s role in restoring time in our lives that we thought was gone forever.
-In this article, we concentrate on our roles as Christians with respect to proper use of time and opportunities.
+In this article written in March of 2015, we concentrate on our roles as Christians with respect to proper use of time and opportunities.

 Table of Contents